LogicalSimulator/.github/README.md

-# .github
 This repository holds the markdown for the LogicalSimulator organization profile.